-As you saw in the introductory video, the basic idea is to create some objects or characters (all called 'sprites' in Scratch) and then, for each sprite separately, to drag blocks from the left panel (the 'blocks palette') to the centre panel (the 'scripts area'), joining them together to create 'stacks' (also called 'scripts').
+As you saw in the introductory video, the basic idea is to create some objects or characters (all called 'sprites' in Scratch) and then, for each sprite separately, to drag blocks from the left panel (the 'blocks palette') to the center panel (the 'scripts area'), joining them together to create 'stacks' (also called 'scripts').
 A block or stack of blocks can be activated by single-clicking it.
 If you want to run several stacks at the same time then put a 'green flag hat' on top of the stacks, then when you click the green flag above the stage all those stacks will run at the same time.
 But don't think of the green flag as the 'run' button for in a sense your program is running all the time.
 If you have a stack that responds to the pressing of a key, for example, then that key will run the stack whether or not the green flag has been clicked.

 Some other points: